 Where Do We Sign Up?

 We have a Visitor Information card that we ask all visiting families to complete at the welcome table in Goddard Hall.
 Please inform us of any special needs, allergies, or dietary restrictions.
 After two weeks of being a “visitor” we ask that each family complete a RE Registration form for children attending classes.
 All children 3 or younger must have a registration form on file before being left with a teacher.

-You can find registration forms, even more information about RE, and ways you can help at the LFD table in the back of Goddard.
-They can also be found at below.
+You can find registration forms, even more information about RE, and ways you can help at the LFD table in the back of Goddard after the service is over.
+They can also be found linked above.

 How Do I Find Out More?

 For questions about Unitarian Universalism, check out the rest of the UUCT website or the Unitarian Universalist Association at www.uua.org.

 We know that joining a new group can be confusing.
 What does RE mean?
 What is the Message for All Ages?
 Sometimes it feels like we are speaking a different language!